armerj/jekyll-now/codebreaker_2019/_posts/2020-01-03-CodeBreaker-2019-Task-5.md

 The Android's proxy configuration is under Extended Controls -> Settings -> Proxy.
 ![_config.yml]({{ site.baseurl }}/images/codebreaker_2019/task_5/proxy.png)

-This setup does not work since Burp only handles HTTP traffic.
-I tried using Burp since the XMPP traffic uses port 443 which is for secure web traffic.
+This setup does not work since Burp only handles HTTP(S) traffic, even though the XMPP traffic is using port 443 which is for secure web traffic.
 Unfortunately, Burp ignores it since its not HTTP or HTTPS traffic.
 I did not try it, but there is an extension called [NoPE Proxy](https://github.com/summitt/Burp-Non-HTTP-Extension) that handles non-HTTP traffic.

 ## Socat ##
 Socat is a tool that can redirect and manipulate network traffic.
 I followed a guide by [PenTestPartners](https://www.pentestpartners.com/security-blog/socat-fu-lesson/) to setup socat to <br>